pravega/pravega/documentation/src/docs/security/securing-distributed-mode-cluster.md

 Enabling TLS and auth in Pravega involves the following steps:

-1. Configuring TLS and auth Parameters for the services
+1. Configuring TLS and auth on server side
-2. Configuring TLS and credentials on the client Side
+2. Configuring TLS and credentials on client Side
-3. Having the TLS and auth parameters take effect
+3. Having TLS and auth take effect

 These steps are discussed in the following sub-sections.

-### Configuring TLS and Auth Parameters for the Services
+### Configuring TLS and Auth on Server Side

 This step is about using the certificates, keys, keystores and truststores generated earlier to configure TLS and Auth for the services on the server side.